-- Furthermore, a glyph is automatically rotated 90 degrees, if it is not replaced by vert feature for any script for any language, and if it is marked as 'r" or "Tr" in UAX #50. - One have to specify the name of vertical JFM in jfm=(name).
-LuaTEX-ja ships following vertical JFMs: - jfm-ujisv.lua A standard vertical JFM in LuaT_EX-ja.
-This JFM is based on upnmlminr-v.tfm, a metric for UTF/OTF package that is used in upT_EX. - jfm-tmin.lua A counterpart for tmin10.tfm, which is one of the default Japanese font metric shipped with pTEX.
+- Furthermore, a glyph is automatically rotated 90 degrees, if it is not replaced by vert feature for any script for any language, and if it is marked as 'r" or "Tr" in UAX #50. - \tfont uses a vertical JFM instead of a horizontal JFM.
+LuaTFX-ja ships following vertical JFMs: - jfm-ujisv.lua A standard vertical JFM in LuaT_EX-ja.
+This JFM is based on upnmlminr-v.tfm, a metric for UTF/OTF package that is used in upT_EX. - jfm-tmin.lua A counterpart for tmin10.tfm, which is one of the default Japanese font metric shipped with pTFX. - If vert and/or vrt2 features are activated, one can specify jpotf to additional substitutions.
+By default, it substitutes ideographic comma/period for fullwidth comma/period, and double prime quotation marks for double quotation marks (See Figure 5).
+One can customize substitutions by lua function luatexja.jfont.register_vert_replace (see Japanese version of this manual).